sabirah-shuaybi/MineSweeper/README.md

 # MineSweeper

-__MineSweeper consists of 4 distinct java classes and is a simplified reconstruction of the commonly known Minesweeper game.__
+__MineSweeper consists of four distinct java classes that construct a simplified version of the commonly known Minesweeper game.
+This game contains three different levels - Easy, Medium and Hard - with a built-in timer at the start of a new game.__

 __MineSweeper Class:__

 The main responsibliity of the __MineSweeper class__ is to define event handlers.
 This includes, distinguishing between a right and left click and delegating these events to the Grid class, which handles them accordingly.
 MineSweeper also displays and activates the New Game button (swing component) and also displays, formats and updates the "Mines found: __/__" label.

 __Grid Class:__